eddmash/powerorm/docs/source/intro/configuration.rst

 - **migrations**

+    - path (*required*)

-    This is location where the ORM will use to store migrations files. in Codeigniter 3, this defaults to the ``APPPATH/migrations`` folder.
+        This is location where the ORM will use to store migrations files.

 - **models**